sudoyashi/Joshis-Garage/_posts/2024-02-10-short-python-scripts1.md

 image: lazy-python.jpg
 ---

-Small utilities for future Josh to use when I want to do things the lazy way, with scripts.
-With all scripts, run at your own risk :) I don't develop or write python for optimization, I write it enough that it works for my specific scenarios.
+These are small utilities for future me to use when I want to do things the lazy way with scripts.
+As with all scripts, run at your own risk. :) I don't develop or write Python for optimization; I write it enough that it works for my specific scenarios.

 [Scripts found here.](github.com/sudoyashi/python_progress)